cpske/programming1/Resources.md

 * [elab](http://elab.cpe.ku.ac.th) for lab work in this course.
 * [codingbat.com](http://codingbat.com/java) - many short problems, with explanation and solutions.
 Enter code into browser window and see test results immediately.
 Students can share their progress with instructor.
-* [stepik.org](https://stepik.org) has a nice "[Adaptive Java](https://stepik.org/2403)" course created by JetBrains.
-It chooses problems based on your past answers, so problems get progressively harder.
+* [Adaptive Java](https://stepik.org/2403) by JetBrains at [stepik.org](https://stepik.org) is very nice.
+It chooses problems based on your past answers (adaptive), so problems get progressively harder.
 You can write code in browser or upload a file.
 Has hundreds of problems.
     * Stepik also has a Python course integrated into PyCharm Edu edition. codingbat.com also has Python problems.